-(a) In this type of emergency, the system must provide suitable water to such public consumers as hospitals, clinics, and similar institutions.
-The water so delivered shall be disinfected to the satisfaction of the Department.

-(1) The system must take appropriate steps to restore service to all parts of the distribution system as soon as possible, and to provide for proper disinfection of the distribution system water supply is potable.

-(2) Advise individual consumers to find other emergency sources of water until notified by the Department that the public water supply is potable.

-(3) Advise individual consumers to disinfect their emergency water supply by either boiling at a rolling boil for one (1) minute or more, or adding one (1) teaspoon of near 5% strength sodium hypochlorite solution (Clorox, Purex, etc.) to five (5) gallons of clear odorless water, stir and letting it set thirty (30) minutes before using, or as may be prescribed by the Department.

-(b) In this type of emergency, the office of the Mayor of each municipality is the local authorized representative of the Department.
-It will, in case of this type of emergency;

-(1) Notify the Department of the emergency;

-(2) Supervise the operations described in paragraph(1); and
+- (a) In this type of emergency, the system must provide suitable water to such public consumers as hospitals, clinics, and similar institutions.
+The water so delivered shall be disinfected to the satisfaction of the Division. - (1) The system must take appropriate steps to restore service to all parts of the distribution system as soon as possible, and to provide for proper disinfection of the distribution system water supply is potable. - (2) Advise individual consumers to find other emergency sources of water until notified by the Division that the public water supply is potable. - (3) Advise individual consumers to disinfect their emergency water supply by either 1) bring water to a rolling boil for a period of not less than one (1) minute or 2) add two teaspoons of near 5% strength sodium hypochlorite solution (CloroxTM, PurexTM, etc.) per one hundred (100) gallons of water [approximately (5) drops per gallon] and let stand for 30 minutes before using, or as may be prescribed by the Division. - b) In this type of emergency, the office of the Mayor of each municipality is the local authorized representative of the Division.
+It will, in case of this type of emergency; - (1) Notify the Division of the emergency; - (2) Supervise the operations described in paragraph(1); and

-(3) Document circumstances surrounding the contamination including its cause and identification or any person(s) implicated in such contamination.

-(c) Person(s) who, either willfully or by negligence, contaminate public water supplies with toxic or poisonous materials which are not removable by normal treatment methods in use by the system, are subject to criminal prosecution as well as the penalty prescribed under paragraph 10.2 of these regulations.
+- (3) Document circumstances surrounding the contamination including its cause and identification or any person(s) implicated in such contamination. - (c) Person(s) who, either willfully or by negligence, contaminate public water supplies with toxic or poisonous materials which are not removable by normal treatment methods in use by the system, are subject to criminal prosecution as well as the penalty prescribed under paragraph 10.2 of these regulations.
 The fine under paragraph 10.2 shall be for the number of days that the system water is contaminated and the system does not meet the standards established by Part 5 of these regulations.
-The Department and public shall, therefore, be notified by the supplier as prescribed in Part 6 during the entire period of emergency rationing.

-(d) The Department will supervise the action prescribed in paragraph 9.3(a).
+The Division and public shall, therefore, be notified by the supplier as prescribed in Part 6 during the entire period of emergency rationing. - (d) The Division will supervise the action prescribed in paragraph 9.3(a).